 The ports of Seattle and Tacoma have had separate Clean Truck Programs since 2008, when the NWPCAS was adopted by the respective port Commissions.
-The NWPCAS includes a target for reducing air emissions from trucks serving marine terminals by the end of 2017.
+The NWPCAS Clean Truck Program targets 100% of trucks serving the gateway to have a 2007 model year or equivalent engine.